 Hike the incredible 8-day O circuit in Torres del Paine National park with a local Chilean guide.
 Enjoy the quiet trails away from the crowd and challenge yourself to 8 days of back-country camping and trekking.

 Leave the planning to the experts – this package includes guarantee reservations for campsites, warm meals while on the trail, and bus transportation to and from the park.
 Plus, you’ll have an experienced guide and porter with you for the full trip!

 Start Point and End Point: Puerto Natales

-Prices: (tents are charged per 2 people so prices for odd-numbered groups are higher)
+Miscellaneous: tents are charged per 2 people so prices for odd-numbered groups are higher

 The trip begins with an early morning departure from Puerto Natales to Torres del Paine by bus.
 The ride is approximately 2 hours and arrives at the park entrance (Laguna Amarga).

 After arriving to and registering yourself in the park, you will begin with a four-hour hike along a fairly flat trail.
 As you hike along Paine River, you will have the chance to admire the deep blue waters of Laguna Azul and the picturesque view of Encantado Valley (a valley surrounded by rock formations created by centuries of wind).

 When you reach Dome & Camping Seron, an old Baqueano (Patagonia cowboy) post, you will be able to enjoy the stunning view of the land stretching out before you.
 This lovely day will end with dinner, after which you will fall asleep under the brightly shining stars.

 – Seron Total Distance: 13 kilometers / 8.1 miles